KumoCorp/kumomta/docs/userguide/general/report.md

 This section described the process for submitting a bug report and how to get assistance.

-## Submitting a Bug Report
+## Before Submitting a Bug Report

 Before submitting a bug report, please try and verify that what you're encountering is truly a bug and has not been previously reported:

 * Check the online manual at [https://docs.kumomta.com](https://docs.kumomta.com).
 The manual is updated frequently and contains the latest information on the proper use of KumoMTA.
 The [Changelog](https://docs.kumomta.com/changelog.html) helps identify any issues that may be solved by updating to a more recent release of KumoMTA.
 * Check the issues list at [https://github.com/kumomta/kumomta/issues](https://github.com/kumomta/kumomta/issues) to see if the bug you've identified has already been reported.

-If you think you have found a previously unreported bug, open a new issue in the KumoMTA issue tracker at [https://github.com/kumomta/kumomta/issues](https://github.com/kumomta/kumomta/issues).

 !!! note
     The Issue tracker is not a support channel.
 Any issues submitted that are questions and not bug reports will be summarily closed.
 See below for information on getting help.

+## Submitting a Bug Report

+If you think you have found a previously unreported bug, visit [https://github.com/kumomta/kumomta/issues/new/choose](https://github.com/kumomta/kumomta/issues/new/choose) and follow the instructions on the page.

 If you submit an issue, please keep the following in mind: